realm/realm-swift/docs/README.md

 ## API Reference

-You probably to go and [read the API reference on the Realm project website](http://realm.io/docs/ios/latest/api).
-The API reference is generate from comments in the source code of this repository.
+You probably want to go and [read the API reference on the Realm project website](http://realm.io/docs/ios/latest/api).
+The API reference is generated from comments in the source code of this repository.

 You can generate the API docs locally by running `sh build.sh docs` from the root of this repository.
 This requires installation of [appledoc](https://github.com/tomaz/appledoc/releases/tag/v2.2-963).
 You will find the output `docs/output/`.